shortland/Last-Price-Saver/README.md

 I can't find 'free' reliable data like this online...
 So I wrote this containerized app to begin collecting data for me.

+You can only get historical data at the minute level from the TDAmeritrade API...
+Even then, you can only get the last ~2 months of it...

 ## Usage

 ### Configuration